sonicsleuth/lightsail-mvc/README.md

 # MVC Framework

-- A Model-View-Controller (MVC) framework for PHP/MySQL (LAMP Stack)
+- A Model-View-Controller (MVC) framework for PHP-8.2 LAMP Stack (Docker Container included)
 - Detailed documentation installed with the framework beyond the summary below.
+- Online Documentation located here: http://54.197.236.196/

 ### Easy Setup

 - Usage Documents:
-  - Load the site in your you browser and go to the documentation here: www.example.com/docs
-- Dependencies
   - A general understanding of Object-Oriented Programming using PHP.
-  - The PHP PDO-Library for database connectivity.
+  - The included Docker Container will build a LAMP Stack for PHP-8.2
-  - PHP 7.2, but should work with minimal change for PHP 5.6.
 - Database configuration - see /app/config/database.php
 - General Configuration - see /app/config/\*